Arduino for Blue Pill

 delay(1); // wait for native USB serial port to connect

-- Genuine original Blue Pill modules are basically no longer available,
+• Genuine original STM Blue Pill modules are basically no longer available,

-and you probably have some similar but incompatible clone board.
+and you probably have some similar but perhaps incompatible clone board.

-There may be a different board profile for your clone...
+That clone may need a different board profile

 Installing STM32duino support